Macgyver02/Macgyver02/README.md

 ## 🔧 Projects & Open Source

-- **[Project Name](https://github.com/Macgyver02/translator-app)** - A brief description of your most recent or notable project.
+- **[Translator App]([https://github.com/Macgyver02/translator-app])** - A brief description of your most recent or notable project.
 Includes cool features, screenshots, and how to use it.
 - **[Open Source Contribution](https://github.com/opensourceproject/translator-app)** - A significant contribution you’ve made to an open-source project.

 ## 📈 GitHub Stats